hn/bsh-home-appliances/README.md

 #### Acknowledgement byte

-After sending a frame, the sender leaves a gap of at least one byte (with 9600 baud data rate and 8N1 coding an idle time of 1.042 ms = 10 x 104.167 µs) before before possibly sending the next frame.
-The receiver responsible for processing the frame inserts an acknowledgement byte precisely into this gap.
+When the destination node of a frame receives it correctly, it immediately sends an acknowledgement byte right after the frame.
-The sender can read this byte and knows that the frame has been delivered successfully.
+The sender reads this byte and thus knows that the frame has been delivered successfully.

 The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (DS & 0xF0)`.
 This needs further investigation: on certain models or software versions, the acknowledgement byte contains the identifier of the control unit (`ACK = 0x1A`) if DS was a network broadcast (`DS=0x0F`).

+If the sender does not receive an acknowledgement byte, it waits for a random backoff time of 5 to 8 byte times (at 9600 baud with 8N1 framing, one byte time is 1.042 ms = 10 × 104.167 µs) and then retransmits the frame.
+After three retransmission attempts without an acknowledgement, the transmission is considered to have failed.

 #### Boot log